Hello!

 Where did you go to school?

-I’m in the DMA (Doctorate of Musical Arts) program in Music Composition at the University of Georgia, working as a Graduate Research Assistant in interdisciplinary art with an Ideas for Creative Exploration assistantship.
+I got my DMA (Doctorate of Musical Arts) in Music Composition at the University of Georgia.
+There, I worked as a Graduate Research Assistant in interdisciplinary art with the UGA Arts Collective.

 I have a MMus Degree in Music Composition and a MMus in Percussion Performance from Georgia State University.